 Airport operators are required to make charts of the OLS and PANS-OPS surfaces available to the public.
 In most cases these charts are also incorporated into the local council's planning information databases.
 To avoid any doubt, applicants (e.g. developers, builders and crane operators) should check with the airport operator (or their local council) at the earliest possible stage.
 Moorabbin Airport can be contacted here.

-Moorabbin Aerodrome Charts
+Moorabbin Aerodrome charts

 Moorabbin Airport Prescribed Airspace – OLS